Child Health Now

-Child Health Now is World Vision's first global campaign.
-Launched in 2009, it set out to mobilise the public and call on world leaders to take action to cut the number of children dying before thier fifth birthday from wholly preventable causes.
+It set out to mobilise the public and call on world leaders to take action to reduce the number of children dying before their fifth birthday from wholly preventable causes.

-Over the course of the campaign World Vision has seen activity take place across the globe, with more than 30 million actions taken and with dedicated campaigns running in more than 40 countries.
-It helped connect communities at the local level with their national and global leaders, and provided them opportunities to voice their concerns and asks.
+Over the course of the campaign, World Vision saw activity take place across the globe, with over 30 million actions taken and with dedicated campaigns running in more than 40 countries.
+It helped connect grassroots communities with national and global leaders and provided opportunities for them to voice their concerns and asks.

-As the campaign comes to its final year, we are working to ensure that all the results achieved to date will act as a strong foundation for long-term work that continues to demand a better world for children.
+The campaign continues to impact the world today as we work to ensure that all the results achieved to date act as a strong foundation for long-term work that continues to gain ground in achieving the best possible outcomes around nutrition and health for children.